foxssake/netfox/docs/index.md

 ## About the tutorials

-Tutorials contain a *challenge* section - this part is to describe the actual difficulty the feature sovles.
+Tutorials contain a *challenge* section - this part is to describe the actual difficulty the feature solves.
 In case you are experienced with building multiplayer games, feel free to skip these sections.

 [Godot engine]: https://godotengine.org/